 Tax Filing Requirements for Credits

-To benefit from any tax credits for which you're eligible, you need to file a tax return, and in cases where you've gotten advance payments, filing will be a requirement.
-The IRS explains that people who used the Health Insurance Marketplace to get insurance and received subsidies will need to report the information on their tax returns for the premium tax credit and possibly pay back some of the money.
-The same applies if you received advanced payments to help cover expenses for health insurance through the health coverage tax credit.
+Taxpayers who used the Health Insurance Marketplace to get insurance and who received subsidies must report the information on their tax returns for the Premium Tax Credit and possibly pay back some of the money.
+The same applies if you received advance payments to help cover expenses for health insurance premiums through the health coverage tax credit.

-Other tax credits you need to file to receive include: the earned income tax credit, child tax credit, adoption credit, saver's credit, child and dependent care credit, various credits for college and tuition expenses and credits for solar energy improvements.
-The IRS offers an online list of the various credits that individuals can take along with amounts and qualifications.
+You must also file to claim the Earned Income Tax Credit, the Adoption Credit, the Saver's Credit, the Child and Dependent Care Credit, various credits for college and tuition expenses and credits for solar energy improvements.
+The IRS offers an online list of the various credits that individuals can take along with their amounts and qualifications.

 Using the IRS Interview Tool

-You can take the guesswork out of determining if you need to file a tax return if you use the IRS tool that takes your income and tax information and gives you an answer in less than 15 minutes.
-To qualify for using this tool, both you and any spouse on the return need to be U.S. residents or citizens.
+You can take the guesswork out of determining whether you must file a tax return if you use the IRS tool that takes your income and tax information and gives you an answer in less than 15 minutes.
+Both you and any spouse on the return must be U.S. residents or citizens.

-The interview tool asks about your filing status, types and amounts of income received, dependency and disability statuses and advanced tax credit for health insurance coverage.
-Once you complete the questionnaire, the IRS makes a recommendation and links you to different resources to learn more about tax rules when you've completed the questionnaire.
+The tool asks about your filing status, the types and amounts of income you received, dependency and disability statuses and the advanced tax credit for health insurance coverage.
+The IRS makes a recommendation and links you to different resources to learn more about tax rules when you've completed the questionnaire.

 - IRS: Do I Need to File a Tax Return?